 The best antidote I know to feeling anxiety is taking action.
 When you’re worried about money, prepare a budget instead of opting straight for a payday loan, after all, most payday lenders have a bad reputation.
 Learning how to manage money is such an important life skill to learn as it allows you to create a secure platform from which you can achieve anything else you want in life.
 Luckily there are plenty of online resources that can help you to do so, such as Teachmepersonalfinance.com.
 When you’re concerned about a deadline, get working on the project.
 Action eliminates doubt and, more importantly, puts us back in control.
 We are now doing something, and the feeling is powerful.
 For some people, suffering from anxiety can be a lot to deal with.
 We all find that we manage it in different ways.
 So you may find that someone will become less anxious by doing breathing exercises.
-But someone else may choose to buy edibles online and find that this helps them.
 Everyone is different.

 If you feel stuck, lean into the fear and take action against it.
 You’ll regain control and start taking the necessary steps to take to address whatever challenge you’re facing.

 When one thing goes wrong in one area of my life, it’s so hard to keep it from impacting others.
 For example, if I have a bad day at work, my energy level can be low and negative when I get home.
 It is very important to compartmentalize.
 The best way I know to do this is to stop and reset.
 For example, when coming home from a bad day at work, I stop on the side of the road and reorient myself towards the rest of the day.
 I might get focused on being present and engaging with my children or having a good conversation with my wife.
 The key is to never let negativity steamroll throughout your life.
 Compartmentalize and manage in boxes so there is no collateral damage.